skeledrew/COMP-412-P1/README.md

 ## Introduction

 hellw.py is a basic "Hello World" program written in Python 3.

+average.py takes a file called input.txt, containing multiple integers (one per line), and calculates and prints the average of those integers.

 The Python 3 interpreter implements the latest version of the language.

 ## Installation